 Take a walking tour

-If you visit the UC Davis central campus, chances are you'll walk past one of artist Robert Arneson's Egghead ceramic sculptures.
+If you visit the UC Davis central campus, chances are you'll walk past one of artist Robert Arneson's Egghead bronze sculptures.
 Since they began appearing on campus in 1991, the works of art have caught the attention — and often hit the funny bone — of visitors as well as the campus community.
 (See samples of our 2007 photo contest on the right.)

 According to his widow, Sandra Shannonhouse, people viewing Arneson’s work should look beyond what seems to be "edgy, naughty or funny" to find more serious comments about political, social and economic issues.
 In the case of The Egghead Series, created by one of our most famous professors specifically for UC Davis, the fun is to figure out for yourself what Arneson was saying about life at the university.